From my cold, dead hands

+Origin

+A form of the slogan has existed since at least the mid 1970s.
+It is referred to in a 1975 article by Larry Wilensky for the St. Louis Post-Dispatch newspaper; the article was subsequently reproduced in a 1976 report on gun control from the Senate Judiciary Committee Subcommittee to Investigate Juvenile Delinquency.
+Wilensky reports that the bumper stickers were at that time sold reading "I Will Give Up My Gun When They Peel My Cold Dead Fingers From Around It."
+The stickers were sold by the Citizens Committee for to Right to Keep and Bear Arms, today the advocacy arm of the Second Amendment Foundation.

+John Wayne paraphrased the slogan in a July 19, 1976, interview with Boxoffice:

+When asked if he was prepared to give up his guns, Wayne replied: "I have a sign on my car that reads: 'They can have my guns when they can pry them loose from my cold dead fingers.'"

 Use by Charlton Heston

 The phrase gained newfound popularity following the 129th NRA convention, in Charlotte, North Carolina on May 20, 2000, when actor and then-president of the NRA, Charlton Heston, ended a speech by concluding:

 Heston then paused to pick up a replica of a flintlock long rifle and continued:

 Use in American politics

-The phrase has been used by numerous pro-gun rights groups including The National Rifle Association, National Association for Gun Rights.
-The term also lends itself to the Second Amendment for-profit corporation Cold Dead Hands.
+The phrase has been used by numerous Second Amendment rights groups including The National Rifle Association, National Association for Gun Rights.
+The term also lends itself to the Second Amendment for-profit business Cold Dead Hands.